-'Navigable' may be deleted from Clean Water Act
+'Navigable' maybe deleted from Clean Water Act

-Legislation that would remove the word "navigable" from the Clean Water Act and allow the Corps of Engineers and Environmental Protection Agency to regulate all interstate and intrastate waters could put farmers in "regulatory quicksand," according to Missouri Farm Bureau President Charlie Kruse.
+WASHINGTON, D.C.--Legislation that would remove the word "navigable" from the Clean Water Act and allow the Corps of Engineers and Environmental Protection Agency to regulate all interstate and intrastate waters could put farmers in "regulatory quicksand," according to Missouri Farm Bureau President Charlie Kruse.

 Testifying today on behalf of the American Farm Bureau Federation before the House Small Business Committee, Kruse, a Dexter, Mo. corn producer, said the bill leads to increased compliance costs, burdensome permit processes and extends the reach of the Clean Water Act to any body of water in the United States.